 How much are FHA closing costs?

-FHA closing costs average around 2–5 percent of the overall mortgage amount.
-Homebuyers purchasing a property for $200,000 can expect to pay $3,000–$5,000 for closing costs.
-However, homebuyers should note that costs vary depending on the lender.
-Lenders charge several different fees that make up the closings costs.
+FHA closing costs average around 2% to 5% of the overall mortgage amount.
+Homebuyers purchasing a property for $200,000, for example, can expect to pay $4,000 to $10,000 on closing costs.
+However, borrowers should note that closing costs vary depending on the lender.
+After you apply, check the Loan Estimate form from the lender to get estimates of closing costs.

 How many times can you get an FHA loan?